astefanutti/camel-cdi/README.md

 + It relies on Apache [DeltaSpike][] and its `BeanManagerProvider` class to retrieve the `BeanManager` instance during the CDI container initialisation.
 That may not be suitable in complex container scenarios, for example, in multi CDI container per JVM context, as reported in [CAMEL-6338][] and that causes [CAMEL-6095][] and [CAMEL-6937][].
 + It relies on _DeltaSpike_ and its [configuration mechanism][DeltaSpike Configuration Mechanism] to source configuration locations for the [Properties component][].
 While this is suitable for most use cases, it relies on the `ServiceLoader` mechanism to support custom [configuration sources][ConfigSource] that may not be suitable in more complex container scenarios and relates to [CAMEL-5986].
 + Besides, while _DeltaSpike_ is a valuable addition to the CDI ecosystem, having a direct dependency on it is questionable from a design standpoint as opposed to relying on standard CDI mechanism for producing the Camel configuration properties and delegating the configuration sourcing concern and implementation choice to the application itself.
-+ It declares a `CamelContext` CDI bean that's automatically instantiated and started with a `@PostConstruct` lifecycle callback called when the CDI container initializes which prevents proper advising of Camel routes as documented in [Camel _AdviceWith_][].
++ It declares a `CamelContext` CDI bean that's automatically instantiated and started with a `@PostConstruct` lifecycle callback called before the CDI container is completely initialized.
+That prevents, among other side effects, proper advising of Camel routes as documented in [Camel AdviceWith][].
 + It uses the `@ContextName` annotation to bind routes to the `CamelContext` instance specified by name as an attempt to provide multi-context support.
 Though that is an uncompleted feature as discussed in [CAMEL-5566][] and [CAMEL-5742][] which reduces significantly the code understandability.

 The objective of this project is to alleviate all these concerns, provide additional features, and have that improved version of the CDI Camel component contributed back in the official codeline.